tristanpendergrass/idle-game/README.md

 - [ ] Find a way to unit test performance of tick

 ### Fundamentals
-- [ ] Remove mastery pool logic from game
-- [ ] Show what mods there are on an effect/interval and where they came from
 - [ ] Allow shop items to have requirements besides coin.
 Resources and level requirements
-- [ ] Move Item Mastery (M) info to detail sidebar
+- [ ] Show what mods there are on an effect/interval and where they came from
 - [ ] Show Time Passes during Fast Forward with real time change
 - [ ] Add change log section
   - [ ] Add notification that shows that update happened